 Training Data: information needed for the AI/ML model training function.

-Inference Data: information needed as an input for the Model inference function to provide a corresponding output.

 Model Training is a function that performs the training of the ML model.
 The Model training function is also responsible for data preparation (e.g. data pre-processing and cleaning, formatting, and transformation of raw data), if required.